ORESoftware/rolo-cholo-yolo/readme.md

 >```
 >

 If all projects are in the same directory, the above would work.
-To start searching two directories below, then this is best:
+This would be equivalent to the above:

 >
 >```json
 >{
 >  "searchRoots":[
->       "../../"
+>       "../../packages"
 >  ]
 >}
 >```